shivshankardayal/full-website/books/gnu-linux/source/preface.rst

 =======
 Now the question is what do you expect to find in this book.
 Well, I will show you how to use GNU/Lunux in particularly I am biased towards deb based Linuses.
-I will show how to use Mint because I like its Mate environment but do not worry I will also show how to use KDE, GNOME etc using the same distro.
+I will show how to use Debian.
 But distribution is not even 1% of software which comes with it.
 I will show best of all that and how to use them effectively.
 For example, using command line, VI, Emacs, GCC, GDB, Perl, Python, Valgrind etc for programming.
 Note that I